nickdefazio/fidectus-code-sample/README.md

 # fidectus-code-sample
-This repository acts as a starting point for submitting a code sample for Fidectus.
-In this repo, you will find a basic Java application to get you started, and some instructions on what we are looking for you to implement as a sample.
+This repository is a starting point for submitting a code sample to Fidectus.
+It contains a basic Java application to get you started, and some instructions on what we are looking for you to implement as a sample.
 We ask that you fork this repository, and modify your fork as needed.